mobxjs/mobx-state-tree/README.md

 })

 const s = Store.create({ tasks: [] })
-// `{}` is a valid snapshot of Task, and hence a valid task, MST allows this, but TS doesn't, so need to use 'cast' s.tasks.push(cast({})) s.selection = cast({})
+// `{}` is a valid snapshot of Task, and hence a valid task, MST allows this, but TS doesn't, so we need to use 'cast' s.tasks.push(cast({})) s.selection = cast({})
 ```